ARGOeu/argo-accounting/website/docs/guides/setting_up_a_project.md

 You can either use the Providers <a href="https://argoeu.github.io/argo-accounting/docs/api/provider#registering-provider-by-following-the-eosc-onboarding-process-at-httpsproviderseosc-portaleubecomeaprovider">registered in the EOSC Resource Catalogue</a> or create a new one.
 :::

-:::info View all the Providers
+:::note View all the Providers

 <Tabs>
   <TabItem value="ui" label="User Interface">View Providers on <a href="https://accounting.eosc-portal.eu/providers">website</a>.</TabItem>